-TLC Private School is about to start its seventh year as one of the premier private schools on the island of Cyprus with an extraordinary history.
+TLC Private School is about to start its eighth year as one of the premier private schools on the island of Cyprus with an extraordinary history.

 Its directors, Chris and Jill Watts originally came to the island to retire but, having been approached by expatriate families, they decided to open a small school offering what other schools were missing.